loungerhub/Lounger/README.md

 **Core Statement:**
 > Lounger is a brotherhood of creators.
-> The brand crafts garments for men who create — themselves, their family, their space, and their future.
+> The brand crafts garments for men who create — themselves, their kin, their space, and their future.

 **Philosophy:**
 Lounger rejects loud clichés of “modernity,” “style,” and “quality.”